FocoosAI/focoos/docs/training.md

 ### \[Optional\] Download the data from the Hub
 If you want to download a dataset from the hub, you can use it to directly store it in your local environment.
 Check the reference of your dataset on the platform and use it in the following cell.
-If you want to try an example dataset, you can use [Football Player Detection](https://app.focoos.ai/datasets/3a7cec8afb6b4780) with reference `3a7cec8afb6b4780`.
+If you want to try an example dataset, just use one of the many available on the [Focoos Hub](app.focoos.ai).

 ```python
 dataset_ref = "<YOUR-DATASET-REFERENCE>"